-These Thai-inspired maple balsamic marinated chicken drumsticks are perfect for a family dinner or backyard barbeque.
+These Thai-inspired, maple and balsamic oven baked chicken drumsticks are perfect for a family dinner or backyard barbecue.
+Sticky, sweet, and slightly spicy, these oven baked chicken drumsticks glazed with maple, balsamic make a great finger food or appetizer at parties!
 This marinade recipe can just as easily be used for chicken wings or even breasts, as it is for the chicken drumsticks I used.
-Maple balsamic marinated wings make a great finger food or appetizer at parties!

 Keep in mind, the larger the cut of meat the longer it will need to marinate to absorb all of the delicious flavors.
-If you’re into heat, you can also kick up the spice factor by adding your favourite chilli or hot sauce to the marinade mix.
-In this recipe, I roasted the chicken drumsticks in the oven at 375F, but once it warms up outside you can easily cook these on the BBQ.
-Just take care not to slather the glaze on too thickly otherwise, it will drip onto the flames and cause the BBQ to flare up.
-This creates a lot of smoke and soot, ruining the taste of the glaze on the chicken, and nobody likes that.
+If you’re into heat, you can also kick up the spice factor by adding your favorite chilli or hot sauce to the marinade mix.
+In this recipe, I oven baked the chicken drumsticks, but once it warms up outside you can easily cook these on the BBQ.

 Make sure to taste test the marinade BEFORE adding the raw chicken! – Chef Markus